 Being a re-seller of other brands is not a long term profitable strategy unless you have a supply chain advantage.
 When you look at the big re-sellers on Amazon, they are all tied to a major distributor or wholesaler.

-When you do not own the product page and are just another seller on someone else’s listing you are vulnerable.
+When FBA sellers do not own the product page and are just another seller on someone else’s listing they are vulnerable.
 The only advantage is price.
 If others have a better cost advantage on the product, then you will win the buy box infrequently.
 Especially if it is a high velocity item.
 Playing the online arbitrage game of trying to find product cheap in one channel and sell them on another is a lot of work for a small profit.

 Building a brand will connect the customers to you for the long term and create customer retention and long term value.
 Just look at Tuft & Needle.
 They started out selling mattresses on Amazon and created their own brand that spans multi channels.